Yiu-dororong/Data-Analysis-AI-Assistant/README.md

    * Feature Engineering Node: Identifies potential derived metrics or groupings that might reveal hidden patterns for deeper visual and statistical discovery.
    * Visualization Planning Node: Decide how to combine different columns to plot a meaningful chart to extract data insights.
    * Visionary Analyst Node: Synthesize data patterns into high-level business narratives.
-   * Executive Summary Node (The Closer): Compiles all findings and finalize the audit into an actionable report.
+   * Executive Summary Node: Compiles all findings and finalize the audit into an actionable report.

 <details>
   <summary>Click to view Architecture</summary>